Degree of Doctor of Philosophy in Engineering (PhD)

 Degree of Master of Science (by Research) in Engineering (MScR)

 Minimum entry requirements

 Overseas applicants should have English language test certificate, we accept IELTS, CAE, CPE and PTE.
-In addition, language training is available in the University free of charge for the duration of the course.

 Important: CV's sent to the department will not be accepted as an application, please see how to apply